Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_tokenization.md

 Tokenizing some phrasal constructions into words might misrepresent the lexical makeup of a text.
 For example, “White House” has little to do with “white” or “house”, and a “bad actor” may or may not be a talentless thespian.
 If tokenization is to be used for lexico-semantic purposes, splitting naively on white space may misrepresent the meaning (and perhaps also the lexicon) of the text.

+### Tokenization outside the study of variation

+As the first of the five stages of GM, tokenization defines, at least initially, the level of granularity for the comparison of textual variants.
+But outside the study of variation, tokenization may be important for:

+* lexical analysis (e.g., word frequencies)
+* other lexical statistics (e.g., [TF/IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf))
+* phrasal analysis (e.g., collocations, [KWIC](https://en.wikipedia.org/wiki/Key_Word_in_Context) concordances)
+* topic extraction (e.g., [LDA](https://www.quora.com/What-is-a-good-explanation-of-Latent-Dirichlet-Allocation); feel free to skip to the “layman’s explanation”)

 ### Other

 What are the tokenization challenges in your texts?
 Challenges may involve the writing system, the linguistic structure, or something at a higher level.